adarsh249/cse110_lab1/index.md

 Click [here](https://github.com/adarsh249/connect6) to see an unfinished personal project I intend to complete one of these days.
 [This is a relative link](./README.md)

+- I
+- not
-- This
+- know
-- unordered
+- do
-- is
+- swim
-- list
+- to
-- an
+- how
 - .

-1. This
+1. I
-2. is
+2. do
-3. an
+3. not
-4. ordered
+4. know
-5. list
+5. how
+6. to
+7. swim
-6. .
+8. .

+Things I did while making this lab:
-[x] Go to all my first classes.
+- [x] Go to all my first classes.
-[x] Eat lunch.
+- [x] Eat lunch.
-[ ] Submit this lab.
+- [ ] Submit this lab.